 In 1973-4 a narthex addition was built at the west end of the church.
 At the same time alterations were made to the presbytery and sacristies, and a parish hall built at the rear.
 The architects for this work were Reynolds & Scott.

-In 1995 a major reordering of the interior was carried out under the direction of Tim Gough of Austin Winkley Associates (contractors Baggeley and Jenkins of Mansfield).
+In 1995 a major reordering of the interior features was carried out under the direction of Tim Gough of Austin Winkley Associates (contractors Baggeley and Jenkins of Mansfield).

-The church interior consists of an aisleless nave with a narrower chancel separated by a pointed chancel arch with narrower arched openings on either side.
-The internal walls are plastered and painted, with an arch braced roof of Columbian pine.
-Apart from the old font, now used as a holy water stoup in the narthex area, the furnishings date almost entirely from Austin Winkley Associates’ reordering of 1995.
+Apart from the old font, now used as a holy water stoup in the narthex area, the furnishings date almost entirely from this reordering.
 This was a collaborative exercise, involving several artists of note.
 Features include:

 Altar, altar steps and paved sanctuary floor of Derbyshire Dark Warmsworth and Course Guiseley Stone, designed by the architect